iontorrent/sdk-docs/source/plugin/getting_started.rst

 Plugin Code
 -----------

-You must write the code for all plugins in python, so a basic understanding of both python and object oriented programming is required.
+You must write the code for all plugins in python, therefore a basic understanding of both python and object oriented programming is required.

 In order for the plugin to function, it must inherit from the base class IonPlugin contained in the module at ion.plugin.
 At a minimum, the version attribute and launch method need to be overridden.